A large family from Fellheim in the Allgäu

 E

 rwin and his wife manage to take their children to safety abroad before emigrating themselves.
 Emma Rosenthal, however, stays at Maximiliansplatz.
-She is in need of care and cannot imagine moving abroad, tDespite all the reprisals against the Jewish population.
+She is in need of care and cannot imagine moving abroad,despite all the reprisals against the Jewish population.
 She has to have a new identity card issued, on which she signs her middle name "Sara", as prescribed by the regime.
-She experiences the horror of the November pogrom and has to hand over her silverware to the municipal pawn office.
-When she decides to flee to Switzerland in 1939, she has to endure a lot of harassment from the tax office and pay high taxes.
+She experiences the horror of the November pogrom and is forced to hand over her silverware to the municipal pawn office.
+When she decides to flee to Switzerland in 1939, she endures a lot of harassment from the tax office and has to pay high taxes.
 She was only allowed to leave at the end of the year.
-Emma Rosenthal died in Küssnacht, Switzerland, in 1941.
+Emma Rosenthal dies in Küssnacht, Switzerland, in 1941.

 Restitution of the "Portrait of a Young Man"